couchbaselabs/sdk-rfcs/rfc/0024-fast-failover.md

 ## Java
 In Java `core-io` we detect node failures through the following mechanisms in CCCP mode:

- - If an endpoint (socket) goes into a `DISCONNECTED` state we’ll proactively fetch a new configuration via `GET_CONFIG` from the cluster.
+ - If an endpoint (socket) goes into a `DISCONNECTED` state we'll proactively fetch a new configuration via `GET_CONFIG` from the cluster.
  - If the server returns a NMVB we take that config and apply it
  - Every 10 seconds, we also poll for a new config via `GET_CONFIG` from one of the nodes in the cluster (this is meant as a backup to grab a new config even if missed by the other two reactive approaches)
 As another proactive measure under CCCP when a config is marked as tainted (that is under rebalance when a FF-Map is available) we start polling every second for a new config until the rebalance finished (config is not marked tainted anymore).